 When a listing description declares that a home is perfect for any specific type of buyer, it also says: "Everyone else should keep looking."
 Should your sales pitch begin by deflecting 80–90% of potential buyers?
 To us, that sounds like a disservice to your clients.
 We doubt that they have affirmatively agreed with this positioning strategy.

-You: As your agent, I will market this home only to people that I, in my omniscience, have decided would love it here.
-I will write a listing description that caters to my chosen subset of potential buyers, ignoring everyone else.
+You: As your agent, I will write a listing description that caters to my chosen subset of potential buyers, ignoring everyone else.

 Sellers: That doesn't sound like a great strategy.
 We're going to hire someone else.